SrMorrris/Arduino-USB-Midi-Pedalboard/README.md

 - Arduino MEGA 2560 board.

-- One switch SPST (2pin) (ON/OFF): you can use one more switch, +5V USB for turn ON/OFF the device if you want..but i have prefer to disconnect-reconect cable.
+- One switch SPST (2pin) (ON/OFF): you can use 2 switches,the second switch +5V USB for turning ON/OFF the device if you want..but i have prefer to disconnect-reconect the USB cable.

 ![41Xfrd3VpWL _AC_SY355_](https://user-images.githubusercontent.com/80991642/187557725-ca4ee3d6-ff5c-49f3-8abe-6461d8935a19.jpg)

-  This switch it's used to change the arduino-mode:
+  This switch it's for change the arduino-mode:

-  "arduino usb-serial comunication" or the "hiduino usb-midi comunication".
+  ### "arduino usb-serial comunication" or the "hiduino usb-midi comunication".

-  The switch it's connected to 2 pins in the arduino board (the atmel16u2 ICSP) (see the bottom of this page, how to achieve usb-midi comunication, in youtube video).
+  This switch it's connected to 2 pins in the arduino board (the atmel16u2 ICSP) (see the bottom of this page, how to achieve usb-midi comunication,and how connect this 2 pins, in the youtube video).

-  SWITCH ON----Hiduino usb-midi comunication.
+ ## SWITCH ON----Hiduino usb-midi comunication.

-  SWITCH OFF---Arduino usb-serial comunication.
+ ## SWITCH OFF---Arduino usb-serial comunication.

-- 23 Buttons (momentary buttons, Normally open) (i don't put picture because there´s so much types..):
+- 23 Buttons (Momentary buttons, Normally open) (lots of sizes and shapes...):

-  11 buttons , in the pedalboard, are for foot-switching, another buttons are small micro-switches for turning ON/OFF some other features on each pedal.
+  11 buttons , in the pedalboard, used for foot-switching, another buttons are very small micro-switches for turning ON/OFF some other features on each pedal.

   I have used some small and cheap micro foot switches and arcade buttons for foot-switches and micro-small buttons for the other stuff.
 You can use whatever momentary button you want.., but with normally closed buttons.. you will need to change some lines in the sketch.

-- 2 multiplexers cd74hc4067:
+- 2 multiplexers CD-74HC-4067:

 ![MULTIPLEXOR](https://user-images.githubusercontent.com/80991642/187559132-0e077a11-f252-428f-9763-c7b7880a0eec.jpg)